Dacia Dokker: Features

 The name Dokker is a pun on the word dock worker and, according to Dacia, expresses the large transport capacity of the model and its modular interior and robustness.

 The passenger version offers five seats and has a luggage capacity of 800 L, with a maximum loading length of 1.16 m.
 It has one sliding side door, and can be optionally ordered with sliding doors on both sides.
 The rear bench seat can be split asymmetrically, and it can also be tipped forward against the front seats, which creates a carrying capacity of 3000 L and a loading length of 1.57 m.

 The panel van version has a luggage capacity of 3300 L and a maximum loading length of 1.90 m.
 The front passenger seat is foldable, which can also be tipped forward against the glove box to have a maximum loading length of up to 2.42 m.
 If the front seat is completely removed, it has a carrying capacity of 3900 L and a maximum loading length of up to 3.11 m.

 The payload capacity is 750 kg.
 Also, a second sliding side door is optional and has asymmetrical rear doors that can open at 90 or 180 degrees.

 The car can also be ordered with a Media Nav system, which comes with navigation and audio functions, hands-free Bluetooth connectivity and USB and jack sockets.
 Other optional equipment offered are cruise control and rear parking sensors.

 Engines

 Safety

 The Kangoo has front ventilated disc brakes.

 It has ABS as standard, with electronic brakeforce distribution (EBD) and, optionally, can be equipped with electronic stability control (ESC).
 Standard equipment also includes airbags for driver and front passenger, as well as side airbags for head and chest.

-The Kangoo in its most basic Latin American configuration with 2 airbags and ESC received 3 stars for adult occupants and 4 stars for toddlers from Latin NCAP in 2019.
+The Kangoo in its most basic Latin American market configuration with 2 airbags and ESC received 3 stars for adult occupants and 4 stars for toddlers from Latin NCAP in 2019.